m-zawilski/advent2019/README.md

-Advent Of Code 2019
+<b> Advent Of Code 2019 </b>

-Using TypeScript
+In this year my goal during AoC is to get comfortable using TypeScript and Test-Driven Development.

+Status: 8/50 🌟